jaidensiu/thinkr/doc/M3_Requirements_and_Design.md

 # M3 - Requirements and Design

 ## 1. Change History
+- Removed unused endpoints like generateQuizzes and generateFlashcards from StudyService interface
+   - Date of Modification: Mar 12
+   - Modified Sections: 4.4
+   - Rationale: these endpoints are not used so we removed them
 - Fixed use case diagram to be more generalized and fixed sequence diagram and dependency diagram logic
     - Date of Modification: Mar 2
     - Modified Sections: 3.1, 4.6, 4.7